DTN Early Word Grains 07/20 05:55

-December corn was 1 cent higher, January soybeans were 1 cent higher, and
+December corn was 3 cents higher, November soybeans were 7 cents higher, and

 By Darin Newsom